Willie Cauley-Stein: Dallas Mavericks (2020–2022)

 On January 25, 2020, Cauley-Stein was traded to the Dallas Mavericks for a 2020 second-round pick.
 He made his debut three days later in a 104–133 loss to the Phoenix Suns, recording four points and two rebounds in 12 minutes.
 Cauley-Stein opted out of the resumed season in the 2020 NBA Bubble, as he and his partner were expecting a newborn child in July.

 After the conclusion of the 2019–20 season, Cauley-Stein declined his option on November 19, 2020, and opted out of his contract, to become a free agent.
 He later re-signed with the Mavericks on December 1, 2020.

 The Mavericks picked up his team option on August 1, 2021, keeping Cauley-Stein for the 2021–22 season.
 On January 15, 2022, the Mavericks decided to waive him in order to make roster room for new signing Marquese Chriss.

 Philadelphia 76ers (2022)

 On February 24, 2022, Cauley-Stein signed a 10-day contract with the Philadelphia 76ers.
 He was waived on March 3.

 Rio Grande Valley Vipers (2022–2023)

 On October 9, 2022, Cauley-Stein signed with the Houston Rockets.
 On November 3, he was named to the opening night roster for the Rio Grande Valley Vipers.
 On February 27, 2023, Cauley-Stein signed a 10-day contract with the Houston Rockets, but he never appeared in a game for the team.
 After his contract with the Rockets expired, he rejoined the Vipers.
+On April 9, 2023, Cauley-Stein re-signed with the Rockets.

+Pallacanestro Varese (2023–2024)

+On July 31, 2023, Cauley-Stein signed with Openjobmetis Varese of the Lega Basket Serie A (LBA) and FIBA Europe Cup.
+He later explained he signed in Europe “because of the more tactical way of playing”.
+On October 25, 2023, Cauley-Stein had 19 points and 20 rebounds in a 91–71 win over BG Göttingen, which set a new FIBA Europe Cup record for most rebounds in a game by a single player.

+On January 30, 2024, Cauley-Stein signed with Indios de Mayagüez, but left the team on March 24.

+Nanjing Monkey Kings (2024)

+On October 21, 2024, Cauley-Stein signed with Nanjing Monkey Kings of the Chinese Basketball Association (CBA).